Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 4 Types of Period Pain

-Generally, there are two kinds of dysmenorrhea (period pain) – primary and secondary.
+Generally, there are two kinds of dysmenorrhea (period pain) – primary dysmenorrhea and secondary dysmenorrhea.

 Secondary dysmenorrhea usually occurs in older women.
 This kind of period pain often gets worse over time.
 Causes of secondary dysmenorrhea include: